Opentrons/Protocols/protocols/04318b/README.md

 ## Description
 This protocol serially diluted compound stock with DMSO.
 There is an optional predilution step in this protocol.
 For detailed protocol steps, please see below.
+Slots 6, 7, 8, 9 are nest deep well plates, and slots 2, 4, 5, 10, 11 are nest pcr plates.

 ### Labware